azaghal/Factorio-ConstructionPlannerContinued/README.md

 All code, documentation, and assets implemented as part of this mod are released under the terms of MIT license (see the accompanying `LICENSE`) file, with the following exceptions:

--   [assets/crane.svg](https://game-icons.net/1x1/delapouite/crane.html), by Delapouite, under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/), used in creation of modpack thumbnail.
 -   [build.sh (factorio_development.sh)](https://code.majic.rs/majic-scripts/), by Branko Majic, under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).